pytorch/pytorch/scripts/README.md

-This directory contains the usful tools.
+This directory contains the useful tools.

 ## build_android.sh
 This script is to build PyTorch/Caffe2 library for Android.
-Take following steps to start the build:
+Take the following steps to start the build:

 - set ANDROID_NDK to the location of ndk